 Merry Christmas Eve Eve!
-I love saying that each year!
+I love saying that each year and today I’m saying it with this vegan Egg Nog Smoothie!
 And I love egg nog.
 Unfortunately, egg nog has not loved me back in quite a while.
-Hence, today’s egg-free Vegan Egg Nog Smoothie.
-I can tolerate eggs in small amounts when baked but I can tolerate very little of them when they’re not baked and, truth be told, I can’t tolerate a lot them even when they are baked.
+I can tolerate eggs in small amounts when baked but I can tolerate very little of them when they’re not baked (and, truth be told, I can’t tolerate a lot them even when they are baked).
+Hence, today’s egg-free, vegan Egg Nog Smoothie.

 Maybe some of you have similar egg issues.
 This Vegan Egg Nog Smoothie will work for most of us—those with egg issues, those who are dairy free, those who are vegan, and those who consume regular egg nog just fine.
 In fact, you can use regular egg nog in this smoothie if you tolerate and enjoy eggs.